thamugadi/azyam/README.md

 # ⴰⵣⵢⴰⵎ azyam
 This repository is currently a mere set of ideas for making an OpenFirmware bootinfo.txt file that would turn a PowerPC-based Macintosh into a fake GameCube / Wii.
-Nothing is really implemented yet, [except memory mapping](src/load-bat-jump.fth).
+Nothing is really implemented yet, except [memory mapping](src/load-bat-jump.fth) and [DOL loading](src/dol-loader.fth).

 [main.fth](src/main.fth)'s comments describe an outline for such a project.
 Globally, the idea is:

 - rewrite all exception handlers for them to handle any access to the hardware registers, that is going to result in a patch of the caller instruction. it's going to be replaced by a call to an "emulator", that will handle both the case where the patched instruction may access a regular memory address, and the one where it must interact with gamecube's hw.
 - rewrite interrupt handlers to emulate real gamecube's interrupt sources (controller input)
-- allocate enough memory for MEM1, EFB and L2 cache ([memory-map.fth](src/memory-map.fth))
+- allocate enough memory for MEM1, EFB and L2 cache ([physical-memory.fth](src/physical-memory.fth))
 - load the DOL executable file ([dol-loader.fth](src/dol-loader.fth))
 - patch every paired single instruction to a call to a handler (possibly making use of AltiVec? if relevant, yet to figure out)
 - patch the early code dedicated to loading BAT registers (possibly also handle a few [corner cases](https://dolphin-emu.org/blog/2016/09/06/booting-the-final-gc-game/) but it's a bit early to think about it)